Skip to Content

 Neurogenic Bladder

 When conditions or abnormalities of the nervous system such as stroke, Parkinson’s disease, spinal cord injury and multiple sclerosis, as well as congenital birth defects such as spina bifida, adversely affect normal bladder function, the condition is called neurogenic bladder.
 Neurogenic bladder is a complex bladder disorder.
-Patients who are affected by this condition benefit most by seeing a physician with experience in neuro-urology and such complex cases.

 People with nerve damage typically have little or no sense of when the bladder is full and often cannot control when urine is released from the bladder.
 For patients with spinal cord injury, for example, the signals from the bladder letting the brain know the bladder is full do not work.
 Thus, signals from the brain that let the bladder know it’s time to empty also don’t work.